 2) Consignment stores– Often, you can find clothing that costs slightly more than a thrift store, but is also in like-new condition at your local consignment shops.
 Added bonus?
 You can consign your old clothing while you’re there to get a little extra cash in your pocket.

 3) Online Consignment- I’ve found some great deals and freebies on spectacular clothing in perfect shape by searching online.
-Two of my favorite online consignment shops are Thred Up, which focuses on women’s and kid’s clothing, and Twice, which focuses mainly on women’s clothing.
+My favorite online consignment shop is Thred Up, which focuses on women’s and kid’s clothing.

-Each of these sites also offer an awesome referral program, which I get to pass on to you!
-Click this link for $10 to use at Thred Up, or this link for $10 to use at Twice.
+Thred up also offers an awesome referral program, which I get to pass on to you!
+Click this link for $10 to use at Thred Up.
 No additional purchase necessary.
 You’re welcome.

 4) Accept used clothing.
 My kids are clothed in about 90% used clothing, often in near-perfect shape in reputable brands.
 Carters, Baby Gap, Ralph Lauren… they’re stylin’, and I haven’t paid for any of it.
 Where to find used clothing for free?
 Friends with older kids, church communities, cousins, even random acquaintances.
 I’ve had SO many people offer me free kids’ clothing that I often have to turn them down- simply because I’m out of room.
 Usually, if you make your need known, someone out there has an outgrown something-or-other that they would happily pass on.
 (And then you can pass on the favor when your kids outgrow them too.)